jackieqvo/DH110-JVO/README.md

 * Searching up an article (article is predetermined).
   * Users will be looking up how to make a generic pop-up card.
 * Looking into related articles.
-  * On top of the exploration page, there will be tab that will let users explore related articles.
+  * On top of the exploration page, there will be a tab that will let users explore related articles.
 In this case, the user will be looking at a navigation page that will lead them to other arts and crafts guides.
 * Submitting feedback and cancelling the submission.
   * Users will get the chance to submit feedback (fake interaction with established text).
 There will be required fields but users are also able to cancel their submission.
-There will be overlays that asks the user if they are sure they are ready to submit, cancel, etc.
+There will be overlays that ask the user if they are sure they are ready to submit, cancel, etc.
 * Question submission.
   * When looking through an article, users will be able to see frequently asked questions and also submit their own.
 This will be a fake interaction with established text.
 * Bookmarking (saving) and unbookmarking (unsaving) article(s).